lindseykim6/notes-app/README.md

 # Notes app

-Used React to create a notes app!
+Used React and Firebase to create a notes app!

 [React Notes App](https://notes-3pld.onrender.com)